gitspace/style-guide/README.md

 > **Bad**: Cartoon image.

+Alt-attribute text uses sentence-casing.

 ###PUNCTUATION

 **The ampersand**: Avoid the use of the ampersand except in article and page titles.

 **Citations**: The titles of books and other major works as well as the titles of magazines and newspapers are marked up with the `cite` or `em` element for italic emphasis.
 The titles of articles and other short works are enclosed in quotation marks.

-**Commas**: Use the serial comma (the comma preceding the “and” before the last element in a list) except in headlines and subheads.
+**Commas**: Use the serial comma (the comma preceding the “and” before the last element in a list) except in headlines.

 **Company and publication names**: Capitalize the names of companies according to each company’s preference unless they begin a sentence, in which case they must be capitalized.
 Do not capitalize or otherwise emphasize the definite article before the name of a publication—even the *New York Times*.